DawidWraga/davstack/packages/action/README.md

 # Davstack Action

-Davstack Action is a simple and flexible library for building backend services with TypeScript.
-It is designed to work seamlessly with Next.js server actions and tRPC.
+Davstack Action is a simple and flexible library for building Next.js Server actions.

+It is designed to work seamlessly with React Query, react hook fo

 ### Why Use Davstack Action?

 - ⚡️ Super Simple API with zero boiler plate
 - 🔋 Batteries included - input/output parsing, auth middlewares, file uploads
-- 🏠 Simple and familiar syntax, works well with react query and react hook form
+- 🧩 Flexible - Works well with react query, react hook form, or form actions
+- 🏠 Familiar syntax, inspired by tRPC
 - ✅ TypeScript-first - inputs, outputs and middleware are inferred

 ### Installation